-- Surface car parking for the railway station can be consolidated into a multi-storey car park (MSCP) without losing parking capacity but releasing significant land - Vertical mixed-use within buildings is possible, particularly with commercial uses such as offices and retail sharing the same building - Maximisation of active frontages and ground-floor opportunities along the streets, particularly around the new station square environment - Flexibility of space provided is essential to enable the area to grow and adapt as it is developed.
+- Surface car parking for the railway station can be consolidated into either multi-storey car parks (MSCP) or within basements without losing parking capacity but releasing significant land - Vertical mixed-use within buildings is possible, particularly with commercial uses such as offices and retail sharing the same building - Maximisation of active frontages and ground-floor opportunities along the streets, particularly around the new station square environment - Flexibility of space provided is essential to enable the area to grow and adapt as it is developed.
 Temporary uses and occupation of space can help bridge the gap between today and the future place.